-Profile: North Korean leader Kim Jong-un - BBC News
+Profile: Kim Jong-un

 Mr Kim made his first public speech as North Korea marked the 100th anniversary of the birthday of founder Kim Il-sung on 15 April 2012, praising the "military first" doctrine and vowing the time his nation could be threatened was "forever over".

-"Superiority in military technology is no longer monopolised by imperialists," he said, adding: "We have to make every effort to reinforce the people's armed forces."

 Under him, the development of North Korea's nuclear and missile programmes has continued and appears to have made rapid strides.
-Three more nuclear tests have taken place, bringing the regime's total to five.
-Experts remain divided on how close it is to its goal of miniaturising a nuclear warhead to mount on a missile.
+Four more nuclear tests have taken place, bringing the regime's total to six.

+Pyongyang claims it has successfully tested a miniaturised hydrogen bomb that could be loaded on to a long-range missile, but experts remain divided on how advanced its programme is.

 The reach of North Korea's missiles also appears to have increased.
-In July 2017 the regime test-fired two ICBMs thought to be capable of reaching western parts of the US, leading to a surge in tensions with the Donald Trump-led administration and an intensified UN sanctions regime.
+In 2017 the regime test-fired several missiles, and claimed it had tested intercontinental ballistic missiles that could reach the US - leading to a surge in tensions with the Donald Trump-led administration and an intensified UN sanctions regime.

-In world politics, however, Kim Jong-un is still regarded as an unknown quantity.
-He has not travelled abroad in an official capacity since taking power, in contrast to his father who made several visits to China.
+As the animosity between the two sides rose, Mr Trump and Mr Kim engaged in an increasingly fiery war of words.

+Mr Trump called the North Korean leader a "rocket man on a suicide mission" while Mr Kim called the US leader a "mentally deranged US dotard".

-Domestically, his repeated replacement of defence ministers - there have been at least six men in the post since 2011 - is seen by some analysts as an indication of Mr Kim's lack of confidence in the loyalty of the armed forces.
+Domestically, Mr Kim's repeated replacement of defence ministers - there have been at least six men in the post since 2011 - has been seen by some analysts as an indication of his lack of confidence in the loyalty of the armed forces.

 And the most high-profile indication of a possible power struggle within the North Korean elite came in December 2013, when Kim Jong-un ordered the execution of his uncle Chang Song-thaek.
 State media said he had been plotting a coup.